NYTEMODEONLY/distask/docs/SECURITY_AUDIT_COMPREHENSIVE.md

 ## 10. Git History Security ✅

 ### Status: CLEANED

+**Historical Issue:** SSH password and IP address were accidentally committed to git repository in documentation files.

+**Resolution:**
-- ✅ Credentials removed from git history
+- ✅ Credentials removed from git history using `git filter-branch`
 - ✅ All branches cleaned
 - ✅ Remote repository updated
 - ✅ No exposed secrets in commit history